 (ii) Where CPR is the Commercial Paper rate described above.

 6. Separate Transaction.
-The Parties agree that purchases under this Confirmation and Amendment and Advance Payments will constitute an integrated transaction that will be treated separately from all other purchases under the Supply Agreement and any other transactions between PG&E and Supplier or their affiliates.
+The Parties agree that purchases under this Confirmation and Amendment and Advance Payments will constitute an integrated transaction that will be treated separately from all other Transactions under the Supply Agreement and any other transactions between PG&E and Supplier or their affiliates.

 7. Waiver of Offset Rights.
-Supplier agrees that the Advance Payments are being paid by PG&E solely for the gas purchases under this Confirmation and Amendment and not for any other purpose, and to the extent any Advance Payment amounts are not applied against such purchases, such amounts shall be returned to PG&E upon PG&E’s request.
+Supplier agrees that the Advance Payments are being paid by PG&E solely for the Gas purchases under this Confirmation and Amendment and not for any other purpose, and to the extent any Advance Payment amounts are not applied against such purchases, unless due to termination of this Transaction as a result of a PG&E default, such amounts shall be returned to PG&E upon PG&E’s request.
 Supplier will not offset or otherwise apply Advance Payments against any other debts or obligations owed or owing by PG&E or its affiliates to Supplier or its affiliates or to any other person.
 Supplier waives any offset or other rights it may have under applicable law to apply Advance Payments against any such other debts or obligations.

 8. Right to Equitable Relief.
-Supplier acknowledges that any breach of this Confirmation and Amendment will result in irreparable injury and harm to PG&E for which money damages could not adequately compensate.
-If there is a breach hereof, PG&E shall be entitled, in addition to all other rights and remedies which PG&E may have at law or in equity, to have an injunction issued by any court referenced herein enjoining and restraining Supplier and all other persons involved therein from continuing the breach and ordering them to continue to deliver natural gas in accordance herewith.
-The existence of any claim or cause of action which Supplier or any other person may have against PG&E, under this Confirmation and Amendment or any other agreement or otherwise, will not constitute a defense or bar to the enforcement of this covenant.
+In the event of a breach hereof by Supplier, PG&E shall be entitled, in addition to all other rights and remedies which PG&E may have at law or in equity, to seek an injunction issued by any court referenced herein enjoining and restraining Supplier and all other persons involved therein from continuing the breach and ordering them to continue to deliver natural gas in accordance herewith.
+Supplier waives any claim that money damages could not adequately compensate PG&E in the event of such Supplier breach.

 9. Advance Payments Constitute Adequate Assurance under the Supply Agreement.
 Supplier agrees that: